bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 - [x ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [x ] Push commits: git push origin `<firstName-lastName>`.
 - [x] From within the `lambdatimes` folder run `yarn` and then `yarn start`.
 This will open your locally hosted application in your browser.
 Once you are ready move onto the next steps.
-- [ ] Inside the `Content` folder you will find all 5 components that make up the content of the application.
+- [ x] Inside the `Content` folder you will find all 5 components that make up the content of the application.
 The flow goes like this: `Content > Tabs > Tab` and `Content > Cards > Card`.
 Follow the directions in the `Content` component to get your data ready.

 Follow these steps for completing your project.